Southington Education Foundation, Inc.

 How would that program funded by the SEF be evaluated?

-Within two weeks of the completion of the program, the teacher or school would submit a Project Evaluation form.
+Within two weeks of the completion of the program, the teacher or school would submit a Grant Evaluation form.
 This form, while relatively simple, would provide data to validate the success of the program.
 If a program did not work the way it was intended, that would also be included.
 Sometimes we learn more from the way things don’t work than from when they do.

 How does one contribute to the SEF, either with time or money?